noelwelsh/doodle/README.md

 This is an experimental implementation of Doodle in a tagless final style.

-Currently there is a JavaFX backend.
+Currently there are JavaFX and Java2D backends.
 See `Basic.scala` for a simple example.